By Jack M. Angelo, Senior Content Director

-These incredible photos from Big Daddy Kane’s show at Baltimore Soundstage on December 6, 2018, were taken by StayUp.News senior content producer Jack M. Angelo:
+These incredible photos from Saba’s performance at the Fillmore, in Silver Spring, MD, on April 14, 2018, were taken by StayUp.News senior content producer and photographer Jack M. Angelo: